 Finisterre - A Positive Impact Business

 Our design ethos has always been to build the best and most sustainable product we can, that is fit for purpose and built to last.
 In order to achieve this, we partner with suppliers who share our values and provide them with a Code of Conduct which they must commit to before working with us.
-It outlines our minimum requirements to respect the health, safety and welfare of everyone working in the supply chain.
-Our Code of Conduct is third party regulated by Fair Working Conditions through compliancy audits, ensuring that all finished Finisterre product has been produced in full compliance with our Code of Conduct.
+It outlines our minimum requirements to respect the health, safety, welfare and human rights of everyone working in the supply chain.
+As part of our company’s Human Rights Due Diligence (HRDD) strategy, our Code of Conduct is third party regulated by Fair Working Conditions through a social compliance program, ensuring that all finished Finisterre product has been produced in full compliance with our Code of Conduct.

 Global Sourcing Principles